rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 );
 ```

 The salt is generated using the [crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) function which produces a "cryptographically strong" set of 16 numbers between 0 and 255.
-You can see an example of the generate salt by running the following in your browser's dev console:
+You can see an example of a generated salt by running the following in your browser's dev console:

 ```
 alert(crypto.getRandomValues(new Uint8Array(16)));